 Chief Information Officer, IBM Corporation

-As IBM’s Chief Information Officer, Fletcher Previn leads a global team of over 12,000 employees whose mission is to prioritize user experience and provide secure, global IT, at scale for ~350,000 IBM employees worldwide.
-The CIO organization operates in a highly centralized shared services model as IBM’s single IT department, enabling IBM's transformation to an AI and cloud platform company – a cognitive enterprise.
+Kathryn Guarini is IBM’s Chief Information Officer.
+She leads a global team of more than 12,000 employees whose mission is to create a productive environment for IBM’s 350,000 employees worldwide and to deliver the future of IT.
+The CIO organization operates in a centralized shared services model as IBM’s single IT department, enabling IBM’s transformation to a hybrid cloud and enterprise AI company.